 A few of which I present in my first London solo show.

-All photographic prints have been made by Brian Dowling, of BDi Labs, on Fuji Flex SuperGloss archive paper, which has a life of 99 years.
-Brian is the photographic printer who created CROSS-PROCESS, thereby changing both the colour palette and way of printing colour pictures and I am very pleased he has taken part in creating the richly coloured images for this exhibition.”
+All prints have been made by Brian Dowling, of BDi Labs, on FujiFlex SuperGloss photographic archive paper.
+Brian created Cross-Process, a film process and a new look, changing the colour palette forever and by his use of masks and light, a fresh vision in colour printing.
+I am very pleased he has taken part in creating the richly coloured images for this exhibition.”

 Peter Ashworth - 2018

 Exhibition open Tuesday - Sunday, 12 - 5pm